 - They check phones in meetings

 If email and other notifications aren’t checked – particularly when someone else is speaking – then opportunities will be missed, issues will go unresolved and the business will definitely collapse in on itself.
-Therefore it’s important to spend time that could be used to discuss important opportunities and issues instead looking at a device that they worry their kids (or millennial employees!) are spending too much time on.
+Therefore it’s important to spend the time that could be used to discuss important opportunities and issues instead of looking at a device that they worry their kids (or millennial employees!) are spending too much time on.